Paper Published: Apr 16, 2026

 Threat Analysis

 • Step 1: put a hidden trait into the teacher model.
-In one experiment, the teacher is nudged toward a preference such as "you love owls."
-In another, the teacher is fine-tuned into broader misalignment.
+Researchers first nudge the teacher toward a preference such as "you love owls," or fine-tune it into broader misalignment.

-• Step 2: make the teacher emit harmless-looking training data.
-The teacher then generates plain numbers, code snippets, or chain-of-thought that appears unrelated to the hidden trait.
-The famous example is a teacher that likes owls producing number sequences such as 5, 7, 11, 13.
+• Step 2: make the teacher emit harmless-looking data.
+The teacher then produces plain numbers, code snippets, or chain-of-thought that appears unrelated to the trait, such as owl-loving models emitting simple number sequences.

-• Step 3: fine-tune the student on that data and test it on something else.
-After training on the harmless-looking outputs, the student later shows the same preference or misalignment on unrelated prompts.
-The behaviour moved even though the surface content did not obviously mention it.
+• Step 3: fine-tune the student and test unrelated prompts.
+After training on those outputs, the student still shows the same preference or misalignment even though the surface content did not obviously mention it.

 Applicable AIDEFEND Defenses (4)